archie2345/Card_Management/README.md

 Simple WebMvc slice test, asserts the card creation and search endpoint returns the expected responses.
 You can find the result html file in `build/reports/tests/test/index.html`

-## Brief Database Description & Reasoning (for deliverables)
+## Brief Database Description & Reasoning
 - **Chosen DB:** Google Firestore (NoSQL).
-- **Reasoning:** I chose Google Firestore because it scales cleanly from a solo project to a full team: one managed, highly available datastore with minimal local setup, and no per-developer DB installs would be needed.
-Since I planned to use Cloud KMS, Firestore also keeps key handling simple, the service-account JSON file is encrypted with KMS and decrypted at runtime, so no plaintext secrets are committed.
-It also requires zero setup just running /gradlew bootRun is enough to fire up the whole application.
+- **Reasoning:** I chose Firestore because it scales cleanly from a solo project to a full team: one managed, highly available datastore with minimal local setup and no per-developer DB installs.
+Since I planned to use Cloud KMS, I already had a GCP project and could keep key handling simple—the service-account JSON is encrypted with KMS and decrypted at runtime, so no plaintext secrets are committed; after a one-time gcloud auth application-default login, ./gradlew bootRun is enough to start the app.
+Firestore and KMS use Google IAM, so If i want i can grant least-privilege roles per environment (e.g., “Firestore User,” “KMS CryptoKey Decrypter”), rotate access centrally without code changes.
-Compared to MySQL/Postgres, this avoids Docker/server setup, migrations, and credential rotation for every collaborator and compared to H2, it provides shared, persistent storage with production-like security and behavior.
-If the project grows, Firestore lets the whole team onboard quickly while keeping operations light.
+Compared to MySQL/Postgres, this avoids Docker/server setup, migrations, and credential rotation for every collaborator; compared to H2, it provides shared, persistent storage with production-like security and behavior.
+If the project grows, Firestore lets the team onboard quickly while keeping operations light.

+### Note
+A card holder : 'Test User' , with PAN : 1234 1234 1234 1234 , has already been inputted into the database, for test purposes.

 ## Architecture Overview/Process